Updated for tax year 2024.

 The Americans with Disabilities Act (ADA) defines service animals as dogs “individually trained to do work or perform tasks for an individual with a disability.”
 This can include tasks such as:

-Service animals are not considered pets, but working animals that are allowed where pets are typically prohibited.
+Service animals are not considered pets, but working animals, and they are allowed where pets are typically prohibited.
 According to the IRS, if you have a service animal “primarily for medical care to alleviate a mental defect or illness” and can establish that your animal companion qualifies as a treatment for your medical condition, you could claim certain pet-related expenses on your taxes.

 Can emotional support animals qualify for a tax write-off?